-2.4.
-Structuring Practices
+2.4 Structuring Practices

-- 2.4.1.
-The County shall continually review outstanding obligations and aggressively initiate refinancings when economically feasible and advantageous pursuant to the Refunding Policy of the Debt Advisory Committee. - 2.4.2.
-Variable rate obligations shall not exceed 15% of the County's outstanding long-term obligations. - 2.4.3.
-Derivative products, such as interest rate swaps, may be considered only if they meet the economic goals and policy objectives of the County as outlined in the Swap Policy of the Debt Advisory Committee. - 2.4.4.
-Long-term obligations taken on by organizations utilizing the County as a conduit issuer must qualify for an investment grade rating by one of the nationally recognized rating agencies (either with or without alternative credit enhancement).
-An exception to this requirement would be private placements subject to approval by the Debt Advisory Committee. - 2.5.
-To ensure the proceeds from long-term obligations will be directed to the intended use: - 2.5.1.
-The County shall comply with the internal controls outlined the Debt Advisory Committee Post Issuance Tax Compliance Policy, including those guidelines relating the segregation of bond proceeds. - 2.5.2.
-The County shall employ the services of a Trustee for the disbursement of bond proceeds in accordance with the applicable financing documents. - 2.5.3.
-The County shall enforce the filing of notices of completion on all projects within five years of their financing. - 2.5.4.
-All investments of bond proceeds shall comply with state and federal requirements.
-In addition, all investments of bond proceeds deposited in the Pooled Money Fund Investment Fund shall comply with the San Diego County Treasurer's Pooled Money Fund Investment Policy. - 2.5.5.
-The Debt Advisory Committee shall annually review the disbursement and investment of bond proceeds.
-Excess earnings will be rebated as required by the U.S. Treasury to avoid the loss of tax-exempt status. - 2.6.
-The County shall encourage and maintain good relations with credit rating agencies, investors in the County's long-term obligations and those in the financial community who participate in the issuance or monitoring of the County's long-term obligations. - 2.6.1.
-In accordance with the applicable retention schedule, a policy of full and open disclosure on every financial report and long-term obligation transaction will be enforced, an investor relations website will be maintained with current and accurate information, and a credit rating agency presentation/update shall be conducted annually.
+- 2.4.1 The County shall continually review outstanding obligations and aggressively initiate refinancings when economically feasible and advantageous pursuant to the Refunding Policy of the Debt Advisory Committee. - 2.4.2 Variable rate obligations shall not exceed 15% of the County's outstanding long-term obligations. - 2.4.3 Derivative products, such as interest rate swaps, may be considered only if they meet the economic goals and policy objectives of the County as outlined in the Swap Policy of the Debt Advisory Committee. - 2.4.4 Long-term obligations taken on by organizations utilizing the County as a conduit issuer must qualify for an investment grade rating by one of the nationally recognized rating agencies (either with or without alternative credit enhancement).
+An exception to this requirement would be private placements subject to approval by the Debt Advisory Committee. - 2.5 To ensure the proceeds from long-term obligations will be directed to the intended use: - 2.5.1 The County shall comply with the internal controls outlined the Debt Advisory Committee Post Issuance Tax Compliance Policy, including those guidelines relating the segregation of bond proceeds. - 2.5.2 The County shall employe the services of a Trustee for the disbursement of bond proceeds in accordance with the applicable financing documents.

-COUNTY OF SAN DIEGO, CALIFORNIA BOARD OF SUPERVISORS POLICY
+BOARD OF SUPERVISORS POLIC

-Subject Policy Number Page B-65 5 of 5
+Subject Policy Number Page

+Financial Management and Long-Term Obligations Policy B-65 4 of 4